 For two habitual, cultural reasons, he did not give the option a try.
 Experiences over the aeons have inhibited us from using our radios when alone in the wilderness, for the anecdotal evidence piles up to the conclusion, that radio messages are more likely to attract enemies than to summon help from friends.
 Caution in the use of transceivers, therefore, has become an instinct with us all.
 The second reason for not trying it applies specifically to Wayfarers.
 If you commit yourself to a Wayfaring transect, you are undertaking a lone experiment, to ascertain whether you, by yourself, can survive that journey.
 Involvement with others, while permissible, and in some situations imperative, is always likely to mean the abandonment of the experiment – and this was Nyav’s very first Wayfaring mission, in which he had set his heart to succeed.

-Closer, however, he saw something that looked wrong: a fuzziness, just below the top of the twenty-yard mast.
-The blurry thing was a moving white blob, slowly descending the mast like a man inching his way down a pole.
-But the blob was too fat to be human.
+Closer to the mast, however, his eyes were able to pick out, just below the twenty-yard altitude of the summit, a blurry thing that made it look wrong.
+Closer still, the fuzziness became a moving white blob, slowly descending, like a man inching his way down a pole - but too fat to be human.

-Closer, and he saw that the thing was a vuoc.
-The sphere-composed fuzz reached the ground as he watched, and began rippling away.
-Nyav, who had slowed his skimmer out of unwillingness to meet the thing, now slowed further as a practical point occurred to him.
-Could this cloudy straggler have remained behind the main herd in order to enwrap the camera on the mast - thus blinding it?
-But then why allow me, a naked-eye witness, to escape?
-Or maybe the aim had been to wreck the apparatus permanently for some reason.
-Anyhow, he judged that he had better climb the mast himself, to check for damage.
+The thing was a vuoc.
+The sphere-clustery fuzz reached the ground as he watched.
+It began rippling away.
+Nyav slowed his skimmer out of unwillingness to meet the distasteful object.
+Meanwhile, a practical point occurred to him.
+Could this cloudy straggler have remained behind the main herd in order to blind the camera on the mast?
+To preserve secrecy...
+But then after that deed why allow me, a witness, to escape?
+Or maybe the aim had been to wreck the apparatus permanently, sabotage rather than secrecy being the priority.
+Anyhow, he had better climb the mast himself, to check for damage.